-edited by Ulla D. Berg and Carolina Sanchez Boe
+edited by Ulla D. Berg, Carolina Sánchez Boe and Carolina Sanchez Boe

-contributions by Sarah Tosh, Abdulai Bah, Marguerite É Marty, William Westerman, Carolina Sanchez Boe, Seth Kaper-Dale, Edafe Okporo, Kristyn Scorsone, Pina N. Cirillo, Kathy O'Leary, Katherine M. Sastre, Deirdre Conlon, Nancy Hiemstra, Julio Oseguera, Ulla D. Berg, K. Sebastian León, Xiomara Flores, Mary Rizzo, Whitney Strub, Jessica Rofé, Gloria d'Alessio, Gabriela Viera, Amy Gottlieb, Elizabeth Llorente, Penny Venetis, Fauziya Kassindja, Layli Miller Bashir and Will Coley
+contributions by Will Coley, Sarah Tosh, Abdulai Bah, Marguerite É Marty, William Westerman, Carolina Sánchez Boe, Seth Kaper-Dale, Edafe Okporo, Kristyn Scorsone, Pina N. Cirillo, Kathy O'Leary, Katherine M. Sastre, Deirdre Conlon, Nancy Hiemstra, Julio Oseguera, Ulla D. Berg, K. Sebastian León, Xiomara Flores, Carolina Sanchez Boe, Mary Rizzo, Whitney Strub, Jessica Rofé, Gloria d'Alessio, Gabriela Viera, Amy Gottlieb, Elizabeth Llorente, Penny Venetis, Fauziya Kassindja and Layli Miller Bashir

 foreword by Nina Bernstein